March is Colorectal Cancer Awareness Month

 March is Colorectal Cancer Awareness Month, and a good time to learn more about colorectal cancer (cancer of the colon and rectum) and how it can be prevented or treated.

-This year, approximately 140,000 new cases of colorectal cancer will be diagnosed and 56,000 people will die from the disease.
-However, colorectal cancer is a disease that can be prevented through regular screenings, a healthy diet and regular exercise.
+This year, approximately 140,000 new cases of colorectal cancer will be diagnosed, and 56,000 people will die from the disease.
+However, colorectal cancer can be prevented through regular screenings, a healthy diet and regular exercise.

-To discuss prevention, risk factors, and bring awareness to this disease, Brian Torski, DO, Gastroenterology, Holzer Health System, will be offering a seminar at Ohio University Inn in Athens on Monday, March 18 at 5:30pm.
-Each attendee will be entered into a $100 gift card drawing! (*Must be present to win.)
+To bring awareness to colorectal cancer and discuss prevention and risk factors, Holzer will be offering two seminar events.
+Ana Petrova, MD, Gastroenterology, Holzer Health System, will be leading a discussion on Tuesday, March 10 at 5:30pm at Holzer Gallipolis in the Davis Family Conference Rooms BC on the Ground Floor of the Hospital.
+In addition, Brian Torski, DO, Gastroenterology, Holzer Health System, will be offering a seminar at Ohio University Inn in Athens on Thursday, March 26 at 5:30pm.
+Each event will feature a $100 gift card drawing! (*Must be present to win.)
 Dinner will be provided during the seminar.

 How can I lower my risk?